-All teaching staff will receive training on ethics and confidentiality on the National Association for the Education of Young Children's Code of Ethical Conduct as part of their orientation.
-Each staff person will sign a Statement of Commitment to document their willingness to hold close the values and moral obligations of the field of early childhood education.
+All staff will follow the National Association for the Education of Young Children's Code of Ethical Conduct.
+Annually each staff person will review and sign a Statement of Commitment to document their willingness to hold close the values and moral obligations of the field of early childhood education.

-Children's Records (IQPPS 5.1)
+Children's Records (IQPPS 4.1, 10.8)